mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🪽]: The Aasimar was updated in _Player's Handbook (2024)_ to remove ancestry selection.
 The updated Aasimar is not equivalent to any single prior Aasimar option.
 [^🪓]: The Dwarf was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Dwarf is equivalent to a Hill Dwarf in _SRD 5.1_.
 [^🏹]: The Elf has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Moon Elf or Sun Elf is equivalent to a High Elf in _SRD 5.2_, and a Joraga Nation Elf is equivalent to a Wood Elf in _SRD 5.2_.
+[^🧚]: A Lorwyn Fairy in _Lorwyn: First Light_ is mechanically equivalent to a Fairy, while a Shadowmoor Fairy in _Lorwyn: First Light_ only adds Darkvision (120 feet) to the Fairy species option.
+[^☄️]: A Flamekin in _Lorwyn: First Light_ is mechanically equivalent to a Fire Genasi.
 [^🍄]: The Gnome has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Tinker Gnome is equivalent to a Rock Gnome in _SRD 5.2_.
+[^🐒]: A Lorwyn Boggart and Shadowmoor Boggart in _Lorwyn: First Light_ are mechanically equivalent to a Goblin.
 [^🧌]: The Goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 A Stone Giant Goliath is equivalent to a Goliath in _Elemental Evil Player's Companion_.
 The other ancestries are not equivalent to any prior Goliath options.
-[^🥑]: The Halfling was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
-A Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_, and a Strongheart Halfling is equivalent to a Stout Halfling in _Player's Handbook (2014)_.
+[^🥑]: The Halfling was updated in _SRD 5.2_ to remove ancestry selection.
+A Halfling is mechanically equivalent to a Lightfoot Halfling in _SRD 5.1_ and a Lorwyn Kithkin in _Lorwyn: First Light_, and a Strongheart Halfling is mechanically equivalent to a Stout Halfling in _Player's Handbook (2014)_, while a Shadowmoor Kithkin in _Lorwyn: First Light_ only adds Darkvision (120 feet) to the Halfling species option.
 [^👤]: The Human was updated in _SRD 5.2_ to remove variant selection and replaced the Human option from _SRD 5.1_.
 It is equivalent to a Variant Human in _Player's Handbook (2014)_.
 [^🍖]: The Orc replaced the Half-Orc option from _SRD 5.1_.
 An Ixalan Orc is equivalent to a Half-Orc.
 [^🌙]: The Shifter was updated in _Mordenkainen's Monsters of the Multiverse_ to remove ancestry selection.
 The updated Shifter is not equivalent to any single prior Shifter option.